WestCoastJitterbugsOrg/calendar/CONTRIBUTING.md

 The organization code/key is for CogWork/dans.se/minaaktiviteter.se.
 If you don't know it, contact the IT responsible for your organization and explain why you should be trusted.
 For WCJ (West Coast Jitterbugs), contact it@wcj.se.

-Now run `yarn wp-env start --xdebug`.
+Now run `yarn start-env`.
 This will host Wordpress on http://localhost:8888.

 By running `yarn start`, the plugin should become available in the wordpress installation.
 Go to http://localhost:8888/wp-admin to make sure.
 The default user is `admin` and the password is `password`.